-For the purpose of the Statement of Cash Flows, cash and cash equivalents consist of checking accounts, savings accounts, and investments with a maturity date less than ninety days from the date of issuance.
+For the purpose of the Statement of Cash Flows, cash and cash equivalents consist of checking accounts, savings accounts, and cash on hand.

 Investments

 Investments are stated at their fair value.
 Certificates of deposit with a maturity greater than ninety days from the date of issuance are included in investments.